 So how do you find the right property manager?
 Talk with a few different agents and ask about the level of service they offer, including reports and accounting.
 You should also ask for references from other investment property owners.

 You'll usually pay a property manager a fee based on a percentage of the rent – but this varies and is usually negotiable.
 Make sure your agency agreement is signed by both yourself and the agent and clearly lists the services provided under the fee.

-So should you delegate to a property manager, or do it yourself?
-If you do choose to go the DIY route, make sure you're aware of your rights and responsibilities before letting the property to your first tenants, and be prepared to dedicate some time to the job.
+So, should you delegate to a property manager, or do it yourself?
+If you do choose to go the DIY route, make sure you're aware of your rights and responsibilities before letting the property to your first tenants and be prepared to dedicate some time to the job.